Internal AI Search for Support Teams

 - Speed up support workflows without relying on black-box answers.

-- Make rollout reviewable for support and platform stakeholders.
+- Make deployment reviewable for support and platform stakeholders.

 - Choose the first approved support content sources for the rollout.